 Again, your body likes predictability.

 Do your best to not use your bed for anything other than what it is meant for.
 It might even be a good idea to get your TV out of your bedroom!

-3. Learn From Preeclampsia
+Sleep Tip #3.
+Learn From Preeclampsia

 If left untreated, the patient can develop very high blood pressures, decreased perfusion to vital organs, and devastating complications such as strokes and seizures.